legkovalex/network-utils/README.md

-Docker imgage with network utils
+Docker image with network utils